coala/projects/data/projects/improve_installation.md

 This project mostly focuses on continuing the design of the bear installation tool (https://gitlab.com/coala/cib) and fixing dependency problems across bears.
-Also, there should be found a way for fixing bears which have platform requirements (we could use conda).
+Also, there should be a way for fixing bears which have platform requirements (we could use conda).

 Currently, cib does basic operations but rudimentary, by parsing strings